 What facilities does CCCU have to offer?

-CCCU’s facilities help students get ready for the working world.
-For forensics students, there’s a mock police station and prison cell, and fake crime scenes to investigate.
-For law students, there’s a mock courtroom; and nursing students can take advantage of our mock hospital ward with mannequins that simulate different health-related situations.
+Our forensics students can ‘become’ investigators, with a mock police station, prison cell, and fake crime scenes to investigate.
+For law students, there’s a mock courtroom; and for nursing students, our mock hospital ward with mannequins that simulate different health-related situations.

 On the social side, we have a fully kitted-out sports centre with a climbing wall, football and rugby pitches, and lots of sports teams you can join.